 These activities must be outside of the field agency and not related to the day-to-day activities of the student’s field placement.
 These hours count as part of the student’s total required field hours and should be recorded on the field Time Sheet.

 Students must get approval from their field instructor prior to the activity in which they wish to participate.
-The student should discuss the event in supervision, record it in the Supervision Log, and reflect on it in a weekly journal entry.
+The student should discuss the event in supervision, record it in the Supervision Log, and document it in a weekly reflection.

 It is the student’s responsibility to identify activities in which to participate.
 The College of Social Work Student Association (CSWSA) lists some sample activities on their website at cswsa.org.ohio-state.edu/.